 Paris to Mont St Michel by Train and Bus

 There are three different ways to get to Mont St Michel by train, both involving a change, then bus.
-There are no direct trains to Mont St Michel from Paris.
+There are no direct trains to Mont St Michel from Paris, but you can check routes to Caen on Rail Europe or, if you are coming from the UK, book on Voyages-SNCF (formerly Rail Europe UK).

 Metro lines to and from Gare Montparnasse